Why Is My Drain Gurgling?

 Now, let’s discuss all the possible causes in detail:

-If the gurgling sound is quite loud, there may be a clog in your drain line.
-You can assess the exact location of the blockage by the number of gurgling drains.
+If the gurgling sound is loud, there may be a clog in your drain line.
+The number of gurgling drains can indicate the exact location of the blockage.

 You know the culprit immediately when the sound comes from just one drain.
 But the problem is in the main sewer line if the kitchen sink gurgles when you open a tap in the bathroom.